jed/building-brooklynjs/README.md

 - It would have been financially safer to let a tech company host BrooklynJS, but because the venue we chose ([61 Local][61local]) has a direct financial incentive to accommodate us, they've helped us immeasurably in growing the event.

-- It would have been less challenging to fill speaker slots with developers that look like me (a straight white dude), but diversity is self-sustaining: the best way to attract a wide variety of speakers and attendees is through the social proof of projecting the variety you seek.
+- It would have been less challenging to fill speaker slots with developers that look like me (a straight white dude), but diversity is self-sustaining: the best way to attract a wide variety of speakers and attendees is through the social proof of projecting the variety we sought.

 - It would have been simpler to use off-the-shelf paper tickets instead of slaving over a laser cutter to prototype wooden Metrocards, but once we outsourced production, we were able to increase net donations by providing a memento that our attendees actually wanted to keep.

+So while Brian and I tried our best to create an event worth attending, events are by definition ephemeral.
+But by seeking mutually positive interactions among attendees, speakers, venues, and the rest of the actors by which events are built, we helped shape a community that will continue to exist long after BrooklynJS is swept up by the garbage collector.

 [61events]: http://61local.com/events/month
 [61local]: http://www.61local.com